 Hearts in Harmony

-a series of choral events and projects promoting tolerance and inclusion, supported by the European Choral Association – Europa Cantat
+Get inspired by this series of choral events and projects promoting tolerance and inclusion, supported by the European Choral Association – Europa Cantat:

 2006: Paris, France, “Coeurs-en-Choeurs”